NVIDIA/spark-rapids/docs/tuning-guide.md

 Default value: `3s`

-This configuration setting controls how long Spark should wait to obtain better locality for tasks.
+This configuration setting controls how long Spark should wait to obtain a better locality for tasks.
-When tasks complete quicker than this setting, the Spark scheduler can end up not leveraging all of the executors in the cluster during a stage.
-If you see stages in the job where it appears Spark is running tasks serially through a small subset of executors it is probably due to this setting.
-Some queries will see significant performance gains by setting this to `0`.
+If your tasks are long and see poor locality, you can increase this value.
+If the data sets are small and the cost of waiting will have less impact on the job's overall completion time, you can reduce this value to get higher parallelization.
+But the default usually works well.

 ## Number of Concurrent Tasks per GPU
 Configuration key: [`spark.rapids.sql.concurrentGpuTasks`](configs.md#sql.concurrentGpuTasks)